Contemporary Indigenous Australian art: Contemporary Torres Strait Islander art

 In the 1990s a group of younger Torres Strait Island artists, including the award-winning Dennis Nona (b.
 1973), started translating traditional skills into the more portable forms of printmaking, linocut, and etching, as well as larger scale bronze sculptures.
 Other outstanding artists include Billy Missi (1970–2012), known for his decorated black and white linocuts of the local vegetation and eco-systems, and Alick Tipoti (b.1975).
 These and other Torres Strait artists have greatly expanded the forms of Indigenous art within Australia, bringing superb Melanesian carving skills as well as new stories and subject matter.
 The College of Technical and Further Education on Thursday Island was a starting point for young Islanders to pursue studies in art.
 Many went on to further art studies, especially in printmaking, initially in Cairns, Queensland and later at the Australian National University in what is now the School of Art and Design.
-Other artists such as Laurie Nona, Brian Robinson, David Bosun, Glen Mackie, Joemen Nona, Daniel O'Shane, and Tommy Pau are known for their printmaking work.
+Other artists such as Laurie Nona, Brian Robinson, David Bosun, Glen Mackie, Jomen Nona, Daniel O'Shane, and Tommy Pau are known for their printmaking work.

 An exhibition of Alick Tipoti's work, titled Zugubal, was mounted at the Cairns Regional Gallery in July 2015.